How to Connect an External Camera (DSLR, Mirrorless, Webcams)

 • Set camera to PC Remote or USB Streaming mode

-• Disable auto power-off
+• Disable auto power-off (also called "Eco Mode")

 • Set Aspect Ratio to 3:2 (required)